Petrushka (ballet): Fourth tableau: The Shrovetide Fair (Toward Evening)

 The fourth and final scene returns to the carnival.
 Some time has passed; it is now early evening.
-The orchestra introduces a chain of colourful dances as a series of apparently unrelated characters come and go about the stage as snow begins to fall.
+The orchestra introduces a chain of colourful dances as a series of apparently unrelated characters come and go onstage as snow begins to fall.
 The first and most prominent is the Wet-Nurses' Dance, performed to the tune of the folk song "Down the Petersky Road".
-Then comes a peasant with his dancing bear, followed in turn by a group of a gypsies, coachmen and grooms and masqueraders.
+Then comes a peasant with his dancing bear, followed by a group of a gypsies, coachmen, grooms, and masqueraders.

 As the merrymaking reaches its peak, a cry is heard from the puppet-theater.
 Petrushka suddenly runs across the scene, followed by the Moor in hot pursuit brandishing his sword, and the terrified Ballerina chasing after the Moor, fearful of what he might do.
-The crowd is horrified when the Moor catches up with Petrushka and slays him with a single stroke of his blade.
+The crowd is horrified when the Moor catches Petrushka and slays him with a single stroke of his blade.

 The police question the Charlatan.
 The Charlatan seeks to restore calm by holding the "corpse" above his head and shaking it to remind everyone that Petrushka is but a puppet.

 As night falls and the crowd disperses, the Charlatan leaves, carrying Petrushka's limp body.
-All of a sudden, Petrushka's ghost appears on the roof of the little theatre, his cry now in the form of angry defiance.
+Suddenly, Petrushka's ghost appears on the little theatre's roof, his cry now angry defiance.
 Petrushka's spirit thumbs its nose at his tormentor from beyond the wood and straw of his carcass.

-Now completely alone, the Charlatan is terrified to see the leering ghost of Petrushka.
-He runs away while allowing himself a single frightened glance over his shoulder.
+Now completely alone, the Charlatan is terrified by Petrushka's leering ghost.
+He runs away, allowing himself a single frightened glance over his shoulder.
 The scene is hushed, leaving the audience to wonder who is "real" and who is not.